feelinglovelynow/ace-graph-database/README.md

 ## 🤔 Ace Description
 1. Secure: Ace formats data in [Cloudflare's](https://developers.cloudflare.com/durable-objects/) encrypted key value store as nodes, relationships and props (aka: graph format)
 1. Dynamic: Nodes may have props, relationships may have props, and relationships may be one to one, one to many or many to many
-1. Typesafe: Based on the JSON Schema you provide, our cli can create types for TypeScript devs and JSDoc comments for JavaScript devs
+1. Typesafe: Based on the JSON Schema you provide, our cli creates types for TypeScript devs and JSDoc comments for JavaScript devs

 ## 🙋‍♀️ Queries, Mutations and Data Management